usharesoft/appcenter-docs/admin/en/source/pages/architecture/deployment-example.rst

 For a private network, you can use a NAT translation, but it is better to use the firewall in gateway mode and filter the traffic.
 This way you can open ports on the different services.

 By default UForge provides a proxy service, exposing the user interface (UI), REST web service tier and a download URL allowing external cloud platforms download generated machine images.
 This is configured automatically using the information you provide as part of the configuration phase (see :ref:`configure-uforge`).
-These values can alsobe configured manually, for more information see :ref:`modify-external-endpoints`.
+These values can also be configured manually, for more information see :ref:`modify-external-endpoints`.

 .. image:: /images/external-endpoints.png